More than £100m ‘lost’ from foreign aid budget after UK monetises vaccine donations

-More than £100 million has been lost from the UK’s foreign aid budget after the government decided to monetise its vaccine donations, new figures show.
+More than £100m has been lost from the UK’s foreign aid budget after the government decided to monetise its vaccine donations, new figures show.

-The 30m surplus jabs donated by Britain to poorer nations in 2021 have been valued at £108.4m and counted towards overseas spending on aid, according to the Organisation for Economic Co-operation and Development (OECD).
+The 30 million surplus jabs donated by Britain to poorer nations in 2021 have been valued at £108.4m and counted towards overseas spending on aid, according to the Organisation for Economic Co-operation and Development (OECD).

 Campaigners say this money should have remained reserved for the economic development and welfare of low-income countries, and that Britain’s surplus vaccines – which were never intended for poorer nations – should have been donated without eating into foreign aid funding, known as Official Development Assistance (ODA).

-A total of £4.6 billion was cut from the UK’s aid budget throughout 2021, according to figures from the Foreign, Commonwealth & Development Office (FCDO).
+A total of £4.6bn was cut from the UK’s aid budget throughout 2021, according to figures from the Foreign, Commonwealth & Development Office (FCDO).
 It comes after ministers reduced ODA from 0.7 per cent of gross national income to 0.5 per cent.
 In total, £11.5bn was spent on ODA last year.

-Of the £108.4m that has been counted towards the foreign aid budget, this includes £3m spent on the actual logistics of distributing 30m doses to the world’s poorest countries, the OECD data showed.
+Of the £108.4m that has been counted towards the foreign aid budget, this includes £3m spent on the actual logistics of distributing 30 million doses to the world’s poorest countries, the OECD data showed.

 Health groups have criticised the government for using its vaccine donations to reduce foreign aid spending after the country raced to secure its supplies at the beginning of the pandemic – to the detriment of lower-income nations.

-To date, some 10bn doses have been distributed worldwide, but only 1 per cent have been administered in low-income countries, according to a study by the UN Development Programme.
+To date, some 10 billion doses have been distributed worldwide, but only 1 per cent have been administered in low-income countries, according to a study by the UN Development Programme.
 These nations include Haiti, Yemen, Chad and the Democratic Republic of the Congo.

 Simon Starling, director of policy, advocacy and research at Bond, a UK network of international development NGOs, said: “By hoarding Covid-19 vaccines and blocking access for low-income countries, the UK is prolonging the pandemic … Taking excess vaccine doses from the ODA budget now adds insult to injury.